bauripalash/article-archive/tech/2018-08-07-Start-Photography-With-Android.md

 ---
 Thank You for Reading!
-That's It For Now, See you Next Time
+That's It For Now.
+See you Next Time.

 Let Me Know Your Suggestions, Questions in the Comments Below 👇